Huang-Libo/Notebook/Github/Connect-with-SSH.md

 4️⃣ Verify that the resulting message contains your username.
 If you receive a "permission denied" message, see "[Error: Permission denied (publickey)](https://docs.github.com/en/articles/error-permission-denied-publickey)".

 > **Note**: If everything is configured properly, but your public key still cannot be verified by GitHub, you should check your DNS server is working correctly.
-For more Info, see [Logs](#logs).
+For more Info, see [Logs](#7-logs).

-## Working with SSH key passphrases
+## 6. Working with SSH key passphrases

 > You can secure your SSH keys and configure an authentication agent so that you won't have to reenter your passphrase every time you use your SSH keys.

-### About passphrases for SSH keys
+### 6.1.
+About passphrases for SSH keys

 With SSH keys, if someone gains access to your computer, the attacker can gain access to every system that uses that key.
 To add an extra layer of security, you can add a passphrase to your SSH key.

 To avoid entering the passphrase every time you connect, you can securely save your passphrase in the SSH agent.

-### Adding or changing a passphrase
+### 6.2.
+Adding or changing a passphrase

 You can **change** the passphrase for an existing private key *without* regenerating the keypair by typing the following command: